GBAF Logo

 "Most of the other European countries just aren't bothering" to send their own officers to the tournament, Roberts added.

-'Cultural' Assistance and Police Roles
+'Cultural' Assistance Role

 Though the UK and U.S. share the same language and historical roots, British police accompanying fans would act as "cultural interpreters" to assist U.S. counterparts.

-Managing Fan Behaviour
+Explaining Fan Behaviour

-"We'll be saying to the local police often, 'this isn't a problem'," Roberts said.
+"We'll be saying to the local police often, 'This isn't a problem'," Roberts said.

 Mike Ankers, deputy director of the Football Policing Unit, said police would also be focusing on online abuse.